-I felt I behaved like a “big girl” capable of making her own decisions before I told the story to my mom.
+I felt I acted like a “big girl” capable of making her own decisions before telling the story to my mom.

-Her face went pale as a ghost, and she almost fainted.
+Her face went pale as a ghost, and she looked really worried.

 - “Are you okay, darling?
-He did not do anything bad to you, did he?” she asked.
+He did not do anything bad, did he?” she asked.

-- “Oh, no. It was fun – he showed me what’s inside the piano, played a song and left”, I replied.
+- “Oh, no. It was fun – he showed me what’s inside the piano”, I replied.

 That was the first time:

-- I learned there were bad people who could trick kids.
+- I learned some bad people could trick kids.

-- That adults were not supposed to ask kids for help and should have called the parents.
+- Adults are not supposed to ask kids for help and should call the parents.

 Related article: 8 unsafe situations that should alert you and your child

-How many times do we teach our kids some rules without explaining why.
+How many times do we teach our kids some rules without explaining why they work that way?

-And without reasoning of what happens if you break the rules?
+And without reasoning of what happens if you break them?